-Traditionally, enrolling in college meant that students would be expected to pay one price for their tuition, and then a bunch of other fees for their books, course materials, equipment and everything else they'd need for their classes.
+Traditionally, going to college meant students would pay one price for their tuition, and then a bunch of other fees for their books, course materials, equipment and everything else they'd need for their classes.

-The sad reality is that due to the escalating costs of getting a college education, many students have been forced to either put their academic aspirations on hold or abandon them completely.
-After all, according to a report, 44 million borrowers currently owe $1.5 trillion in student loan debt.
+The sad reality is that the escalating costs of getting a college education, force many students to put their academic aspirations on hold or abandon them completely.
+According to a report, 44 million borrowers currently owe $1.5 trillion in student loan debt.

 What does all-inclusive pricing mean?

-All-inclusive is defined as, "including everything."
-At Hocking College, that means that our programs and certificates have a price listed on our website that includes everything.
+All-inclusive means "including everything."
+At Hocking College, that means our programs and certificates have a price listed on our website that includes everything.
 What does this mean for students?
-It means no surprises, no hidden fees, and (most importantly) no fine print.
+It means no surprises, no hidden fees and (most importantly) no fine print.

-What expenses will Hocking College’s all-inclusive pricing cover?
+What expenses does Hocking College’s all-inclusive pricing cover?

 Tuition and Fees

-Previously, textbooks and supplies were an additional expense where we estimated that a student might spend $1,500 a semester.
+Previously, textbooks and supplies were an additional expense.
+We estimated that a student might spend $1,500 a semester.
 What we found was that some programs were spending that, but others were spending significantly more which caused a financial burden for our students because it was an unexpected expense that they had to pay.

 Now, textbooks are factored into the all-inclusive pricing for the course, thanks in part to a partnership with Cengage Unlimited, which allows students to access their course materials online or request a printed copy at no additional cost.